walmartlabs/lacinia/docs/tutorial/init-schema.rst

 This simply defines the ``BoardGame`` entity and a few common fields.
 The :description property can appear in many places.
+We'll add more fields, more types, relationships between types, and more operations as we go.

 We're using a few conventions here: